[Updated July 29th, 2025 to include the latest hits from 2025 and make the list more relevant]

 While slinging a powerful automatic rifle and turning an enemy into stroganoff may seem like fun, the satisfaction that comes with a well-timed swing of the blade to decapitate someone is unparalleled.
 Naturally, sword fighting games are the way to go for a realistic and exciting yet challenging gameplay experience.
 The mechanics involved in some sword fighting games, make it worth the trouble of training your warrior.
 Here are some sword-fighting classics to slice away your boredom.

-Release Year: 2001/2003 | Platform: Microsoft Windows
+Release Year: 2024 | Platform: PS5, Windows

-13. Hellblade Senua’s Sacrifice
+13. Hellblade: Senua’s Sacrifice

 Release Year: 2017 | PS4, Nintendo Switch, Xbox One, Xbox Series X/S, Xbox Cloud Gaming, Microsoft Windows

 Senua’s Sacrifice is a bold attempt at portraying concepts that very few games have explored.
-The compelling storyline revolves around several adult themes including a serious discussion on psychosis which earned it a PEGI M rating.
-Hellblade’s story borrows heavily from Celtic and Norse mythology with some mesmerizing fantasy elements complemented by the game’s amazing graphics.
+The compelling storyline revolves around several adult themes, including a serious discussion on psychosis, which earned it a PEGI M rating.
+Hellblade’s story borrows heavily from Celtic and Norse mythology, with some mesmerizing fantasy elements complemented by the game’s amazing graphics.

-The combat may not be on par with other sword fighting games on this list, but still the brilliant use of graphics and engaging cinematic elements more than make up for it.
+The combat may not be on par with other sword-fighting games on this list, but still, the brilliant use of graphics and engaging cinematic elements more than make up for it.

 12. Dishonored series